 The LLC form also allows for great flexibility in management, control, and distribution of profits.
 Unlike the S corporation form, the LLC may have an unlimited number of equity owners ("members" in the LLCA).
 While initially the LLCA required that an LLC have no fewer than two members, the Act was amended to permit LLCs to have a single member.
 805 ILCS 180/5-1(b).
-In this regard, Illinois has joined a growing number of states that now permit single-member LLCs.
+All states now permit single-member LLCs.
 Further, the LLCA provides that an operating agreement can include any oral, written, or implied agreement among all members of an LLC, including a sole member.
 See 805 ILCS 180/1-5 (operating agreement defined).
 To avoid the risk of having a court construe the unintended existence of an "operating agreement" from some combination of notes, conversations, and implied understandings, counsel should advise all clients creating LLCs to adopt a written operating agreement, even if only a very simple one.

-Also unlike the S corporation form, there are no restrictions on the types of entities that can be members of an LLC; corporations, nonresident aliens, partnerships, individuals, and other types of entities all can have ownership interests in an LLC.
+Also, unlike the S corporation form, there are no restrictions on the types of entities that can be members of an LLC; corporations, nonresident aliens, partnerships, individuals, and other types of entities all can have ownership interests in an LLC.
 In addition, an LLC may have more than one class of equity interest or membership interest.